-Comparing the Effectiveness of Mindfulness-Based Cognitive Therapy (C-MBCT) and Self-Compassion on Reducing Depression in Children
+Comparison of the Effects of Mindfulness-Based Cognitive Therapy for Children and Self-Compassion Training on the Development of Mindfulness in Children

 Authors